flatrick/dbup_test/docs/index.md

 # A better manual for DbUp?

-This is my attempt to describe how to use DbUp in a more thorough manner than the current official docs do.
+This is my attempt to describe how to use DbUp in a more user friendly.
-The [official docs](https://dbup.readthedocs.io/) have a few issues for a new user and the docs seems to have fallen out of date.
+The [official docs](https://dbup.readthedocs.io/) have a few issues for a new user and the docs seems to have fallen out of date as well.

+My goal is to follow the [ideas described by the Divio-team](https://documentation.divio.com/) on how to best write documentation.

 ## What is DbUp?